RepRapLtd/Word-frequency/README.md

 We should probably ignore Victorian ideas about elegant variation when writing.
 But, if you're a writer, you do probably want to know if you've used the word "gargantuan" twice within three pages.
 This program attempts to analyse that sort of thing for you.
+(Yes.
+The "probably" was deliberate...)

 This takes text and removes all the punctuation from it reducing it to a list or words.
 Then it works out the frequency of each word in the text (so 1,000 words containing the word "is" four